-The siting of individual development projects could expose future residents of individual development projects under the Housing Element Update to noise levels that exceed the City's Land Use Compatibility standards in the General Plan Noise Element.
+The siting of individual development projects could expose future residents of individual development projects under the project to noise levels that exceed the City's Land Use Compatibility standards in the General Plan Noise Element.
 Subsequent environmental review of future development projects would be required to assess potential exceedances of the City's General Plan Noise Element Land Use Compatibility Standards and to implement mitigation measures, if necessary.

-Operation of individual development projects under the Housing Element Update could generate a permanent noise increase.
+Operation of individual development projects under the project could generate a permanent noise increase.
 Operational noise associated with the future development would primarily consist of motor vehicle use by new residents and stationary noise sources such as HVAC.
 Subsequent environmental review of future development projects would be required to assess potential exceedances of the City's General Plan Noise Element exterior and interior noise standards.
-Section 5.02.060 (Persistent Noises) of the Municipal Code also requires construction noise best management practices.
+Section 5.02.060 (Persistent Noises) of the Municipal Code also requires construction noise BMPs.

-Since no specific development projects are proposed at this time and future development projects resulting from the Housing Element Update would be subject to separate environmental review pursuant to CEQA, this impact would be less than significant.
+Since no specific development projects are proposed at this time and future development projects resulting from the project would be subject to separate environmental review pursuant to CEOA, no impacts would occur.

-b.
-LESS THAN SIGNIFICANT IMPACT.
-Construction activities associated with individual development projects under the Housing Element Update would generate temporary vibration increases.
+- b.
+No Impact.
+Construction activities associated with individual development projects under the project would generate temporary vibration increases.
 Construction activities have the potential to result in varying degrees of temporary ground vibration, depending on the specific construction equipment used and operations involved.
 At the highest levels of vibration, damage to structures is primarily architectural and rarely results in any structural damage.
 A peak particle velocity (ppv) threshold of 0.5 inches per second or less is sufficient to avoid structural damage (Caltrans, 2013).
 Vibrational effects from typical construction activities are only a concern within 25 feet of existing structures (Caltrans, 2002).
 Subsequent environmental review of future development projects would be required to review proposed construction activities and to assess potential exceedances of Caltrans vibrational standards.
-Since no specific development projects are proposed at this time and future development projects resulting from the Housing Element Update would be subject to separate environmental review pursuant to CEQA, this impact would be less than significant.

-c.
-LESS THAN SIGNIFICANT IMPACT.
-The City is subject to some distant aircraft noise, though the City is not within the vicinity of a public airport or private airstrip, or within an airport land use plan.
-The nearest airport is the Bob Hope Airport, located approximately eight miles to the west.
+Since no specific development projects are proposed at this time and future development projects resulting from the project would be subject to separate environmental review pursuant to CEQA, no impacts would occur. - c.
+No Impact.
+The City is subject to some distant, high altitude aircraft noise, though the City is not within the vicinity of a public airport or private airstrip, or within an airport land use plan.
+The nearest airport is the Hollywood/Burbank (Bob Hope) Airport, located approximately eight miles to the west.
 At this distance, no effects related to airport noise would occur at individual development projects.
 Therefore, there would be no impact.